 Educator: Strong wind is good, why do you think?

-Children: Disperses clouds, drives large ships, the windmill spins.
+Children: Disperses the clouds, drives large ships, the mill turns.

-Educator: Guys, what other word can be called Windy?
+Educator: Guys, what other word can be used to call Vetrishche?

-Educator: Well, now we will turn into a windmill and prove that a strong wind is good, and sometimes bad.
+Educator: Okay, now we will turn into a wind and prove that a strong wind is good and sometimes bad.

 Experience (Sea)

-Children: A strong wind is a very strong air movement and it is dangerous.
+Children: A strong wind is a very strong movement of air and is dangerous.

 Educator: Now listen to what happened next.
 Then the middle brother came out and began to prove that he was the most important and necessary.

-I fly in the wild, but not a bird.
+I fly freely, but I’m not a bird.

 Educator: You want to play with the wind.

-caregiver: I have a transforming game, it can turn you into anyone.
-Stand up freely.
+Educator: I have a game called Transformer, it can turn you into anyone you want.
+Stand freely.

 And turn into trees